sirsh/wonky/README.md

 This project was created for the __Workshop on Numerical methods in KomplexitY__ organised by the Nonequilibrium physics group at Imperial College London.

 ### About the sample code
 What the actual code does is not so important because this is precisely about all the meta-stuff around the code function.
 However, the example does illustrate the type of code one may write in complex systems or statistical physics for example.
 Often, the model itself is relatively simple and most of the code is actually for data collection etc. Often the same boilerplate can be used over and over again in different research projects, changing only the model.
 The current sample simulates an arbitrary multi-species chemical reaction network on a regular hyperlattice and collects statistics about the number of each species and the trace of each species as a function of time.
-The data are collated into a consitent file structure for analyis in notebooks.
+The data are collated into a consistent file structure for analysis in notebooks.
 See the [guide](https://github.com/sirsh/wonky/blob/master/guide.ipynb).

-## 01 Patterns and style
+## 01 Patterns, paradigms and style
-Why?
+Patterns, why?
 Maintenance.
 Cleanliness.
 Dealing with project uncertainty in a non ad-hoc way

-How?
+Patterns, How?
 Appropriate abstractions.
 Modularity.
 Reuse.
 Separation of concerns.
 Small functions.

-### Some things to Consider...
+### Some things to consider about mixing paradigms...

-Understand the difference between objected-orientated and functional orientated programming but don't get caught up in the pointless debate.
-Partially ignoring my own advice, I find FP far more beautiful and fun (maybe because I learned it second) but there is obvioulsy a time and a place.
-Google the debate.
+Scientific code should properly mix paradigms such as OOP, FOP and VOP.
+See the Wiki post on [mixing paradigms](https://github.com/sirsh/wonky/wiki/Mixing-Paradigms)

 ### Links